sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 Most of the benchmarks are from [bril-benchmark](https://github.com/xu3kev/bril-benchmark/).

+Benchmarks were run on a 2018 Thinkpad T580 running Arch Linux, kernel version 5.2.11.

 # What else could be done?

 If we continue to develop the interpreter, it would be worthwhile to try and overhaul our parsing